cshawky/CsTool.Logger/README.md

 ### Tests\Test.LoggerSrc
 This is the example Test application source code.
 Shared source is used to ensure that at all times the implementation supports both Core and Framework .NET implementations.
 The test applications provided use the same test source code but demonstrate different ways of linking or including the logger class.

+# NuGet
+This is on the TODO list.
+I am getting ready to update the project for multiple frameworks before creating my first NuGet package.
+Any assistance would be welcome.
+At present I have a CsTool.Core.Logger implementation and CsTool.Logger for Framework.
+That latter has a few simple Windows.Forms add ons for messaging.
+Simple to #define out or incorporate into a separate package.
+Other than that it should be fine for Core and Framework, all code existing in a shared source project barring the ShowMessage()...

 # Usage

 The critical code components for utilising CsTool.Logger are: